 The determination of the competence of an RBE is the responsibility of the track owner.
 FRA does not intend to engage in qualifying individuals to perform those functions.
 That determination will have to be made by the track owner after reviewing the engineer's qualifications and experience in the light of the qualification requirements of this part.
+Track owners should be extremely diligent when determining the competency of an RBE as this is a safety-critical function.
 The engineer's employer or the engineer's client has always had the prerogative and responsibility to determine the qualifications of that individual, and FRA does not intend to alter that relationship.